leducp/KickCAT/lib/kickmsg/ARCHITECTURE.md

    |                                 at this position will see all
    |                                 preceding stores.
    |
-   |-- in_flight.fetch_sub(1)      Release ring — subscriber destructor
+   |-- state_flight.fetch_sub       Release admission — subscriber
-   |                                can now observe in_flight == 0.
+   |     (IN_FLIGHT_ONE, release)   destructor can now observe
+   |                                in_flight == 0.
    |
-   '-- futex_wake_all(write_pos)   Wake any sleeping subscribers.

-   No batched excess subtraction — each skipped ring released its reference inline above, under the in_flight umbrella.
+   '-- if has_waiter:               Conditional wake: skip the syscall
+         futex_wake_all(write_pos)  when no subscriber is blocking.

+5. Batch excess: fetch_sub(excess) on slot refcount.
+   One atomic RMW for all non-delivered rings, instead of N individual decrements.
+Safe because Free rings have no drain to race with, and Draining rings where CAS failed never admitted us (in_flight was never incremented).
 ```

 ### Why a two-phase commit?